-Dawn C. Carr is an assistant professor at Florida State University in the Department of Sociology and the Pepper Institute for Aging and Public Policy.
+Dawn C. Carr is an assistant professor at Florida State University in the Department of Sociology and faculty associate at Pepper Institute for Aging and Public Policy.
 Carr’s expertise lies in understanding the factors that bolster older adults’ ability to remain healthy and active as long as possible.
 With Kathrin Komp, Carr published “Gerontology in the Era of the Third Age: Implications and Next Steps” in 2011, a text dedicated to exploring the relevance, purpose, and factors that contributed to the emergence of a new period of life following one’s career but prior to onset of frailty in later life.
 Her recent work focuses on understanding the complex pathways between health and active engagement during later life, including the impact of key transitions in health, productivity, and caregiving.
 Before joining Florida State University in 2016, she was a researcher at the Stanford Center on Longevity, a postdoctoral fellow in the Carolina Program for Health and Aging Research (CPHAR) at the Institute on Aging at The University of North Carolina at Chapel Hill, and a researcher at Scripps Gerontology Center.
 Carr received her Ph.D. in Social Gerontology and Master’s in Gerontological Studies at Miami University, and Bachelor of Arts in Music Performance at Arizona State University.